acornprover/acornprover.org/docs/language/imports.md

 }
 ```

-The `numerals` statement tells Acorn what class should be used to interpret numerals in this file, like `0`, `1`, and `2`.
+The `numerals` statement tells Acorn what type should be used to interpret numerals in this file, like `0`, `1`, and `2`.
 It's simplest do this at the top of the file, first all your `import` statements, then a `numerals` statement if you want one.

 Here, we are using `nat.Nat` to refer to the type `Nat`, and `nat.divides` to refer to the function `divides`, both of which are implemented in `nat.ac`.